-Aromatherapy Tooth Pain Relief
+Aromatherapy Tooth Pain Treatment

 For more than a century, clove bud oil has been used to ease all types of tooth pain, at least until you can get to the dentist.
 Even dentists themselves still recommend clove oil to their patients, and it is found in several dental preparations.
 Use the essential oil that is made from the bud instead of the leaf because the leaf contains so much of the constituent eugenol that it is considered somewhat toxic.
 In an emergency, put a clove bud in your mouth where it hurts the most.
 As it softens, mash the clove gently with your teeth to release the oil, and suck on it.

 To relieve teething pain, rub the child’s gums with a little Toothache Oil on your finger.
 Clove bud oil can be hot, so try it in your own mouth first.
 If it is still too hot, dilute it with more vegetable oil before putting it in your baby’s month.

 Essential oils for toothache: chamomile, clove

 To learn more about Aromatherapy and other alternative medicines, see:

 - Aromatherapy: Here you will learn about aromatherapy, how it works, what part essential oils play, and how to use aromatherapy.

 - Essential Oils Profiles: We have collected profiles of dozens of plants that are used to produce essential oils.
 On these pages, you will learn the properties and preparations for the most popular essential oils.

 - How to Treat Common Conditions With Aromatherapy: Aromatherapy can be used to treat a number of conditions, from asthma to depression to skin problems.
 Here you will learn how to treat some common medical problems with aromatherapy.

 - Home Remedies: We have gathered over a hundred safe, time-tested home remedies for treating a wide variety of medical complaints yourself.